jfairbank/redux-saga-test-plan/docs/integration-testing/README.md

 # Integration Testing

-**NOTE: `expectSaga` is a relatively new feature of Redux Saga Test Plan, and many kinks may still need worked out and other use cases considered.**

 **Requires global `Promise` to be available**

 For integration testing, Redux Saga Test Plan exports an `expectSaga` function